noaa-ocs-s100/s100py/README.rst

 However, support for additional formats will likely be added in the future.

+**S-111 Data Types**

+    1 - Time series data at one or more fixed stations

+    2 - Regularly-gridded data at one or more times

+    3 - Ungeorectified gridded data or point set data at one or more times

+    4 - Time series data for one moving platform

 For further information about S-100 formats, see the `IHO website <http://s100.iho.int/S100/>`_.